votoznotna/next-video-player/README.md

 npm install
 ```

 All errors will disappear after installation.
-See `LINT_ERRORS_EXPLAINED.md` for details.

 ### Port Conflicts